Installing and configuring the connector using SQL commands¶

 dest_schema

-Specifies the name name of the schema for the ServiceNow® data in Snowflake (the schema that you created earlier).
+Specifies the name of the schema for the ServiceNow® data in Snowflake (the schema that you created earlier).

 The name of the schema must be valid object identifiers.